Tips for Fighting Frugal Fatigue

-Now, her definition and my definition might be a bit different.
-(I told you I only heard those two words).
-My definition is when you come to a point where being frugal just stinks and you just buy what you want, when you want.
+Too often I get frugal fatigue — when you come to a point where being frugal just stinks and you just buy what you want, when you want.
 It seems to reoccur quite a bit and that is what sets me back!
 Frugal Fatigue!
-Yep, I get that!
+Yep, I get it!
 But, how do I fight it?

 It sounds like you are not setting aside any money to save for something special that you want and is not a need.
 Maybe set aside a few dollars from some areas of your budget for something just for you.
 It might hold off any impulse buying if you know that you’re saving for that something special.